5OME-ONE/5OME-ONE.github.io/_posts/reverse-engineering/2024-09-14-GrabThePhisher.md

 ### **Q10:** What are the allies of the phish kit developer?

-The attacker had fingerprinted his code with the following greeting massage:
+The attacker had fingerprinted his code with the following greeting message:

 ```php
 /*